Forever (Drake, Kanye West, Lil Wayne, and Eminem song)

-"Forever" is a song by rappers Drake, Kanye West, Lil Wayne, and Eminem.
-Written alongside producer Boi-1da, the song was originally released as the third single from the soundtrack to LeBron James's More than a Game documentary and was placed on the Refill re-release of Eminem's album Relapse.
+"Forever" is a song by Canadian rapper Drake and American rappers Kanye West, Lil Wayne, and Eminem.
+Written alongside producer Boi-1da, the song was originally released on August 27, 2009, as the third single from the soundtrack to LeBron James' More than a Game documentary, and was placed on the Refill re-release of Eminem's album Relapse (2009).

 Eminem performed his verse of the song at the American Music Awards of 2009.
 Drake performed the song with Lil Wayne, Eminem, and Travis Barker at the 52nd Annual Grammy Awards.
 A demo version of the song was leaked in mid-2008.

 Background

-The track was produced by Boi-1da and originally used by Kardinal Offishall featuring Rock City in early 2008, as "Bring It Back".
-Kardinal did not use the song for his album and it was later re-sold to Drake, who released it in late 2008 as "I Want This Forever" featuring Lil Wayne and Kidd Kidd.
+The track was produced by Boi-1da, and was first used by Kardinal Offishall in early 2008 on the unreleased song "Bring It Back", featuring R. City.
+Kardinal did not use the song for his album and it was later re-sold to Drake.
+This original version leaked in late 2008, as "I Want This Forever" featuring Lil Wayne and Kidd Kidd.
 In an interview, Kardinal stated that his version was a leaked demo which was supposed to appear on his album Not 4 Sale, as well as a soundtrack.

-The 2009 version of "Forever" features Kanye West, Lil Wayne, and Eminem.
-Rapper Jay-Z called it the best posse cut of the decade.
-The song title is derived from the last line of the chorus; I want this shit forever man.
+The officially released version of "Forever" features Kanye West, Lil Wayne, and Eminem.
+Rapper Jay-Z has called it "the best posse cut of the year".
+The song title is derived from the last line of the chorus; "I want this shit forever man."

-The song gained a lot of attention from Eminem fans especially due to the story behind the song.
-According to an interview with Kanye West talking about the song, he said, "When I heard Eminem's verse on the Drake shit, I went back and rewrote my shit for two days.
+According to an interview with West, he said, "When I heard Eminem's verse on the Drake shit, I went back and rewrote my shit for two days.
 I cancelled appointments to rewrite!"
 Similarly, Lil Wayne rewrote his verse after hearing Eminem's.
 In response to this, Eminem told Complex, "Everybody approached the beat different […] For some reason, I felt the beat was a double-time beat, so I rapped faster."

+Composition

+The song is written in the key of C minor, with a tempo of 80 beats per minute.